JAKeijzer96/dotnetChess/README.md

 # dotnetChess
 dotnetChess is a chess game/engine written in C# using .NET Core 6.
+The core goal of this project is to write an engine that is comprehensible and easy to read.
+Computation speed is not or very rarely taken into account when writing code.

 ## To do list / Backlog
 - [x] Setup project (June 2022)